tahminapayenda/CodePath-Prework/README.md

 **CodePath** is an app that displays three labels: My name, the university I am attending and the title of the job I'm aspiring to get to.
 It also has a button that can change the background color to a random color upon clicking.
-[TODO]

-Time spent: **3** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features